mwlovell/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
-the dom or document object model saves computing space by running code when needed and by allowing my code and computer scripts and insert things into my html using javascript
+the dom or document object model saves computing space by running code when needed and by allowing my code and computer scripts and insert things into my html using javascript. in other words my computer and a webpage load only the information i need saving load time and computing space

 2. What is an event?
 a piece of code or function that executes when our eventlistener happens. in other something that takes place in our code, like a menu drop down opening or an action or even something that happens when a mouse hovers or clicks